 Get an Overview of All Users

 Once the network has been scanned, the data is securely stored and accessible through our user-friendly interface.
 Your user data is offered in an orderly overview so that you can instantly track user access and check user permissions.
-This overview includes local users, AD users and assets.
+This overview includes local users, AD users, Azure AD Users, and assets.
 New pages will be created automatically for new users or assets with every following scan.

 Manage Office 365 User Data Together with AD User Data

 Lansweeper also scans Office 365.
-This means that the retrieved user data will automatically be unified with existing Active Directory data, allowing you to also manage Office 365 users.
-This means that whenever you view a user within Lansweeper, you cannot only see the Active Directory Information, but also any related Office 365 information.
+This means that the retrieved user data will automatically be unified with existing (Azure) Active Directory, allowing you to also manage Office 365 users.
+This means that whenever you view a user within Lansweeper, you cannot only see the (Azure) Active Directory Information, but also any related Office 365 information.
 You will very easily identify users who are missing licenses or plans, have unsafe passwords and much more.